clojurists-together/clojuriststogether.org/content/news/2023/Q2 2023 Funding Announcement.md

 draft: True
 ---
 Greetings all.
 We’re excited to announce the projects we'll be funding for the Q2 2023 round.
 (8 projects $44K USD  in total).
-There were a lot of great proposals - so making a decision was, as usual, difficult.
+There were a lot of great projects - so making a decision was, as usual, difficult.
 The good news, however, is that proposals will automatically be reconsidered for the next 2 cycles.
 We have supported many projects in the past that did not make it in the initial round - so stay tuned!
 Thanks to everyone for your thoughtful proposals - this is the kind of thinking and sharing that makes the Clojurist Together community so awesome!